calumngimhk/calumngimhk.github.io/about.md

 ------------------------
 ```

-Just my installation record with sources for anyone interested :-]
+Herein lies a simple installation record for anyone interested :-]

 >